A gorgeous black diamond ring with sidestones and paved shanks – Leibish.

 #3 They absorb light instead of reflecting it – Black diamonds are more porous than other types of diamonds and their polycrystalline structures cause them to absorb light instead of reflecting it.

-#4 They’ve become popular with men – Due to their bold, striking look, black diamond jewelry have a very contrasted look that makes them stand out and increasingly popular with men.
+#4 They’ve become popular with men – Due to their bold, striking look, black diamond jewelry have a very contrasted look that makes them stand out and are increasingly popular with men.
 Justin Bieber is the latest celebrity who was seen wearing black diamond earring studs.

 Black diamonds have always captivated people around the world because of their dark, mysterious looking color.
 Check out the top 5 most spectacular and historically important stones below.